OrqueIO/Orqueio-bpm-examples/multi-tenancy/tenant-identifier-shared/README.md

 1. Checkout the project with Git
 2. Import the project into your IDE
 3. Build it with Maven
-4. Deploy it to a shared process engine distribution of your own choice (Tomcat, Wildfly, Weblogic, Websphere - this example does not work with Camunda Platform Run)
+4. Deploy it to a shared process engine distribution of your own choice (Tomcat, Wildfly, Weblogic, Websphere - this example does not work with Orqueio Platform Run)
 5. Check the console or the log file if you can find:
 `TenantAwareServiceTask.execute invoked for tenant with id: tenant1` and `TenantAwareServiceTask.execute invoked for tenant with id: tenant2`

-### Check the Result in Camunda Web Applications
+### Check the Result in Orqueio Web Applications

-1. Open your browser and go to http://localhost:8080/camunda/app/cockpit
+1. Open your browser and go to http://localhost:8080/orqueio/app/cockpit
-2. Log in with `demo` / `demo` as member of group `camunda-admin`
+2. Log in with `demo` / `demo` as member of group `orqueio-admin`
 3. Check that you see two deployed process definitions with key `example-process` - one for each tenant
 4. Switch to Admin and create a new user
 5. Go to tenant section and create a new tenant with id `tenant1`